tremor-rs/tremor-www-docs/docs/overview.md

 ### Contraflow

 A core conceit with distributed event-based systems arrizes due to their typically asynchronous nature.
-Tremor employs a relatively novel algorithm to handle back-pressure or other events that propagate *backwards* through a pipeline.
+Tremor employs a relatively novel algorithm to handle back-pressure or other events that propagate _backwards_ through a pipeline.

 But pipelines are directed-acyclic-graphs ( DAGs ), so how do we back-propagate events without introducing cycles?

-The answer is simple:
+The answer is:

 - There can be no cycles in a DAG
 - DAGS are traversed in depth-first-search ( DFS ) order